Catastrophe bond & insurance-linked securities (ILS) market reports from Artemis

 At $2.8 billion, catastrophe bond and ILS issuance was the second most active Q1 in the market’s history, in terms of deal volume.
 This came from 20 transactions consisting of 28 tranches of notes helping the outstanding market size increase to a huge $37.9 billion.

 Q4 2018 Report – Mortgage insurance risk dominates, as cat risk issuance shrinks

 Issuance during the fourth-quarter of 2018 reached $1.94 billion, which is slightly below the long-term average for the period.
 The period was dominated by mortgage ILS issuance, which accounted for 68% of the total.
-At the end of 2018, the outstanding catastrophe bond and ILS market volume reached a new high of $37.8 billion, helped by a record $13.8 billion of full-year issuance.
+At the end of 2018, the outstanding catastrophe bond and ILS market volume reached a new high, helped by a record $13.8 billion of full-year issuance.

 Q3 2018 Report – New perils help cat bond market to record Q3

 In total, nine transactions consisting of 15 tranches of notes came to market in Q3, taking issuance to a huge $2.5 billion.
 This is the first time in the market’s history that third-quarter issuance has surpassed $2 billion, according to data from the Artemis Deal Directory.

 Q2 2018 Report – Sponsors and investors show commitment to ILS